If you couldn’t tell, I kind of really love coconut

 Anyway it’s not like I must choose between the two.

 Today’s chocolate macaroon recipe incorporates both of my favorites into one seriously good cookie.

 If Starbucks were to turn their famous Mocha Coconut Frappuccinos into a macaroon, it might look and taste something like this:

 What are some of your favorite food pairs?

-But let’s be honest, anything with chocolate will rank pretty favorably among my favorites.
+But let’s be honest, almost anything with chocolate will rank pretty favorably among my favorites.

 - 1 tbsp flour of choice or almond meal, or protein powder

 - 1 tbsp cocoa powder